 "We never used any of this you know.
 We bought it, all those years ago, for parties and special occasions but I was always saving them for best.
 Do you want them?"

 I had come down to help my nan but also to grieve – to make sure I had some mementos to remember my grandad by.
 When someone dies, you have memories of course but it’s the physical reminders of who they were that help you stay anchored to those thoughts.
-But what I ended up doing was spending time with my nan as she realized that she had been waiting her entire life to do things that, soon, she might no longer be able to do.
+But what I ended up doing was spending time with my nan as she realised that she had been waiting her entire life to do things that, soon, she might no longer be able to do.
 She seemed acutely aware that it would only take her health to deteriorate and, suddenly, the things she had long dreamed of doing would become impossible.